Comments & Complaints

 You can complain to your GP practice

 Talk to the reception staff or to the practice manager and ask them how to make a complaint.
-They will give you a copy of their complaints procedure.
+They will inform you of the complaints procedure.
 They may say you can:

 • talk to someone